mixer/uts/readme.md

 μts is schemaless, data is arranged in points, which contain one more columns, within series.
 Aggregations can be run which operate on points or columns.
 Currently supported aggregations are:

+ -  `db.max(column: string)` extracts the maximum value for the column
+ -  `db.minimum(column: string)` extracts the minimum value for the column
  -  `db.mean(column: string)` calculates the mean for the column
  -  `db.top(column: string)` returns the most recent value in the column
  -  `db.derivative(column: string)` calculates the change in a column